vasanthsathya/omnia/docs/source/OmniaInstallGuide/AdvancedConfigurations/AdditionalNIC_rhel.rst

       .. note:: You can either use ``CIDR`` or ``static_range``.
 Simultaneous use of both parameters will result in an error message being displayed.

     * ``MTU``: Maximum transmission unit (MTU) is a measurement in bytes of the largest data packets that an Internet-connected device can accept.
 Default value of ``MTU`` is 1500.
 You can enter your desired value.
     * ``VLAN``: A 12-bit field that identifies a virtual LAN (VLAN) and specifies the VLAN that an ethernet frame belongs to.
-This property is not supported on clusters running Ubuntu.

 * Modify the ``input/server_spec.yml`` file with the additional NIC information and/or OS command-line kernel parameters that you want to add or alter for the target nodes.
 Ensure the following: